"I can not say enough good about CarePortal. The impact is almost immeasurable."

 We are currently working with

-Schenectady, Albany, Greene and Rensselaer counties
+Schenectady, Albany, Greene, Rensselaer, Montgomery, Saratoga, Columbia, and Warren counties

 Do you want to do more for the children and families you serve every day?